-- 1. Identify parties by the labels given them in the opinion or judgment of the Court except where the Reports title a party as the "United States" or as a named state.
+1. Parties are identified by the labels given them in the opinion or judgment of the Court except where the Reports title a party as the "United States" or as a named state.
 Textual identification of parties is typically provided prior to Part I of the Court's opinion.
-The official syllabus, the summary which appears on the title page of the case, may be consulted as well.
-In describing the parties, the Court employs terminology which places them in the context of the specific lawsuit in which they are involved.
-E.g., "employer" rather than "business" in a suit by an employee; as a "minority," "female," or "minority female" employee rather than "employee" in a suit alleging discrimination by an employer. - 2.
-Where a choice of identifications exists choose that which provides information not provided by the legal provision or the issue (see variables lawType and Issue).
-E.g., identify a federal taxpayer or an attorney accused of a crime as taxpayer (value 240) or attorney (value 111) rather than accused person (value 100), particularly if neither the lawType nor the Issue variable identifies the case as a tax matter or one involving an attorney. - 3.
-Identify the parties by reference to the following list and by the list of federal agencies provided in the adminAction variable.
+The official syllabus, the summary that appears on the title page of the case, may be consulted as well.
+In describing the parties, the Court employs terminology that places them in the context of the specific lawsuit in which they are involved.
+E.g., "employer" rather than "business" in a suit by an employee; as a "minority," "female," or "minority female" employee rather than "employee" in a suit alleging discrimination by an employer.

+2. Where a choice of identifications exists that which provides information not provided by the legal provision or the issue is chosen.
+E.g., a federal taxpayer or an attorney accused of a crime as taxpayer or attorney rather than accused person, particularly if neither the lawType nor the Issue variable identifies the case as a tax matter or one involving an attorney.

+3. Identify the parties by reference to the following list and by the list of federal agencies provided in the adminAction variable.